JJ-Ju/multi-cli/docs/extension.md

 ## Variables

-Gemini CLI extensions allow variable substitution in `gemini-extension.json`.
+Ionesco CLI extensions allow variable substitution in `gemini-extension.json`.
 This can be useful if e.g., you need the current directory to run an MCP server using `"cwd": "${extensionPath}${/}run.ts"`.

 **Supported variables:**